stefanleh/hybris-base-image/README.md

 [![](https://badge.imagelayers.io/stefanlehmann/hybris-base-image:latest.svg)](https://imagelayers.io/?images=stefanlehmann/hybris-base-image:latest 'Get your own badge on imagelayers.io')

-A base image for Hybris Commerce Suite, based on [isuper/java-oracle](https://hub.docker.com/r/isuper/java-oracle/).
+A base image for Hybris Commerce Suite, based on **ubuntu:latest**.

 Can be used Out-Of-The-Box for projects based on Hybris Commerce Suite >5.5.